 Yi Zhang, Weichao Qiu, Qi Chen, Xiaolin Hu, and Alan Yuille.
 Unrealstereo: A synthetic dataset for analyzing stereo vision, arXiv preprint 2016

 Xiaohui Zeng, Chenxi Liu, Yu-Siang Wang, Weichao Qiu, Lingxi Xie, Yu-Wing Tai, Chi Keung Tang, Alan Yuille.
 Adversarial Attacks Beyond the Image Space, arXiv preprint 2017

-Qihang Yu, Lingxi Xie, Yan Wang, Yuyin Zhou, Elliot K. Fishman, Alan L. Yuille, Recurrent Saliency Transformation Network: Incorporating Multi-Stage Visual Cues for Small Organ Segmentation, arXiv preprint: arXiv 1709.04518, 2017 (submitted to CVPR 2018).
+Qihang Yu, Lingxi Xie, Yan Wang, Yuyin Zhou, Elliot K. Fishman, Alan L. Yuille, Recurrent Saliency Transformation Network: Incorporating Multi-Stage Visual Cues for Small Organ Segmentation, CVPR 2018.

 Yuyin Zhou, Lingxi Xie, Elliot K. Fishman, Alan L. Yuille, Deep Supervision for Pancreatic Cyst Segmentation in Abdominal CT Scans, MICCAI 2017.

 Yuyin Zhou, Lingxi Xie, Wei Shen, Yan Wang, Elliot K. Fishman, Alan L. Yuille, A Fixed-Point Model for Pancreas Segmentation in Abdominal CT Scans, MICCAI 2017 (project page).